dogefriendyt/Doge-Hub/README.md

 # Doge Hub V1

-Heres a simple GUI for all of you to enjoy!
+Heres a simple GUI with many scripts for you all!

 # Information